spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 **SEE ALSO**

-* [ignite network](#ignite-network)	 - Launch a blockchain in production
+* [spellshape network](#spellshape-network)	 - Launch a blockchain in production
-* [ignite network coordinator set](#ignite-network-coordinator-set)	 - Set an information in a coordinator profile
+* [spellshape network coordinator set](#spellshape-network-coordinator-set)	 - Set an information in a coordinator profile
-* [ignite network coordinator show](#ignite-network-coordinator-show)	 - Show a coordinator profile
+* [spellshape network coordinator show](#spellshape-network-coordinator-show)	 - Show a coordinator profile

-## ignite network coordinator set
+## spellshape network coordinator set

 Set an information in a coordinator profile

 **Synopsis**

-Coordinators on Ignite can set a profile containing a description for the coordinator.
+Coordinators on Spellshape can set a profile containing a description for the coordinator.
 The coordinator set command allows to set information for the coordinator.
 The following information can be set:
 - details: general information about the coordinator.